Father Son Activities – 40 Surefire Ways to Bond With Your Son

 - Arches National Park, Utah

 3. Play a game of catch

-As cliche as it might be considering it’s American’s pastime, there’s nothing quite like the time spent bonding over a game of catch.
+As cliché as it might be considering it’s American’s pastime, there’s nothing quite like the time spent bonding playing catch.
 It does more than just teach young boys not to be afraid of the ball.
 Because somehow how fathers and sons find themselves trying to balance coordination and communication.
 With each toss of the ball it, we find ourselves talking about anything and everything with our sons.